SETI/rms-filecache/README.md

 ```

 The `FCPath` class is a reimplementation of the Python `Path` class to support remote
-acess using `FileCache`.
-Like `Path`, a `FCPath` instance can contain any part of a URI,
+acess using an associated `FileCache`.
+Like `Path`, an `FCPath` instance can contain any
-but only an absolute URI can be used when actually accessing the file specified by the
+part of a URI, but only an absolute URI can be used when actually accessing the file
-`FCPath`.
-In addition, an `FCPath` can encapsulate various arguments such as `anonymous`
+specified by the `FCPath`.
+In addition, an `FCPath` can encapsulate various arguments such
-and `time_out` that can be specified to each `exists`, `retrieve`, or `upload` method.
+as `anonymous` and `time_out` so that they do not need to be specified to each access
-Thus using one of these instances can simplify the use of a `FileCache` by allowing the
+method.
+Thus, using this class can simplify the use of a `FileCache` by allowing the user
-user to only specify the relative part of the path to be operated on, and to not specify
+to operate on paths using the simpler syntax provided by `Path`, and to not specify
 various other parameters at each method call site.
 If an `FCPath` instance is created
 without an explicitly-associated `FileCache`, then the default `FileCache()` is used,
-which specifies a shared cache named `"global"`.
+which specifies a shared cache named `"global"` that will persist after the program exits.

 Compare this example to the one above: